 - Pass a 25-question written knowledge motorcycle test (scores are good for one (1) year.)

 - Submit the fee for a renewal or duplicate driver license plus the motorcycle endorsement fee of $18.00.

 Another way to obtain your motorcycle endorsement is to take a Motorcycle Safety Foundation Beginning Rider Course (BRC.)
 Utah has a few schools that teach the beginning rider course (see phone numbers below.)
 Once this course is successfully completed, you will be given a completion card to be taken into a Driver License Office and you will need to follow the same process as above.
 (Only the riding skills test portion will be waived.)

 Once the written knowledge test is successfully completed, you will receive a motorcycle learner permit.
 This permit will allow you to operate your car and any size motorcycle.
-When ready, you will need to schedule a motorcycle skills test appointment (coming July 2020) at the same driver license office to complete the motorcycle riding skills test (unless you have the ERC or BRC card.)
+When ready, you will need to schedule a motorcycle skills test appointment (coming July 2020) at the same Driver License Office to complete the motorcycle driving skills test (unless you have the ERC or BRC card.)
 You will be permitted to bring your own motorcycle to the office with your permit.
-If you successfully complete the riding skills test you will be finished and in 6-8 weeks you will receive your completed license in the mail.
+If you successfully complete the driving skills test you will be finished and in 6-8 weeks you will receive your completed license in the mail.
 The motorcycle must be properly registered and comply with vehicle safety laws.